c-vandenberg/aizynthfinder-project/README.md

 This study focuses on enhancing AiZynthFinder by integrating SMILES-based sequence-to-sequence (Seq2Seq) and transformer models into its expansion policy.
 By leveraging these advanced neural network architectures with SMILES-based chemical representations, we aim to overcome the inherent limitations of template-based retrosynthetic methods.
 The integration seeks to broaden accurate predictions beyond the rule-based knowledge base, ensure that predictions consider the entire molecular environment, and account for stereochemistry.

+The results and discussion for the latest Seq2Seq model performance can be found here.
+The transformer model is in progress.

 ## Contents

 <details>